 These Regulations affect all areas of the work premises where workers may go and are highly relevant so far as accidents in the factory and in the warehouse are concerned.
 Duties are imposed not only on the owner of the factory but also on anybody who has control within the premises.
 For example, lighting must be adequate; glass in doors and windows must be correctly fitted; and gates and lifts must be safe.

 In addition, the Regulations provide a duty on the factory owner to maintain appropriate cleaning arrangements and that the workplace is kept clean and tidy.
-All floors and corridors should be safe and free of tripping hazards.
+All floors and corridors should be safe and free from tripping hazards.
 All equipment and systems to which the Regulations apply are maintained in “an efficient state, in efficient working order and in good repair”.
 A number of different types of Regulations exist.
 No two accidents are the same and we will advise you on the appropriate way forward.

 Common types of accidents that occur in factories and in warehouses involve forklift trucks and such accidents generally occur due to lack of adequate training.
 In some instances, the driver suffers an injury but it is common for other employees to suffer significant crush injuries.